glanden/Edit-Distance/README.md

 # Edit-Distance

-Program I wrote for my Google Algorithmic Toolbox course.
-Uses dynamic programming to calculate the edit distance between two Strings from the user.
+I wrote this program for my Google Algorithmic Toolbox course.
+It uses dynamic programming to calculate the edit distance between two Strings from the user.